reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## **Azure Investigation Graph**

-The Investigation Graph automatically visualizes the complete attack chain.
+Microsoft Sentinel’s Investigation Graph stitches all elements—hosts, alerts, IPs, and user actions—into a single navigable chain.
+This visualization helped responders understand event sequences and attribution.

 > Connecting alerts, affected hosts, and user accounts in a unified timeline.
 This enables analysts to swiftly transition from one indicator to corresponding evidence, enhancing the speed of triage and root-cause analysis.

 <img src="https://github.com/user-attachments/assets/0b4fd94a-d8f0-46ab-b832-5fdfe0c2858c" width="50%" />